erhurunp/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #### Task Ten - Script that displays the result of an environmental variable raised to the power of another
 #### Task Eleven - Script that converts binary numbers to deanery numbers
 #### Task Twelve - Script that prints all possible combinations of two leters, except 'oo'
+#### Task Thirteen - Script that prints a number with two decimal places, followed by a new line